PhD candidates have the opportunity to undertake an internship following the submission of their thesis.

 What are the benefits?

-- PhD internships provide you with the opportunity to apply your research expertise to a short project within an industry organisation, applying your research skills and capacity in an organisational context, gaining practical experience and building professional networks.
-You can access unique opportunities with highly-regarded organisations via the Australian Postgraduate Research Internship program or source your own internship in an organisation of interest.
+- PhD internships provide you with the opportunity to apply your research expertise to a short project within an organisational context, gaining practical experience and building professional networks.
+You can access unique opportunities via the Australian Postgraduate Research Internship program or source your own internship in an organisation of interest.

 - PhD Internships are paid opportunities.
-You can receive up to $3000 per month as a stipend for the period of their internship.
+You can receive up to $3000 per month as a stipend for the period of the internship.

 - The Faculty of Science offers the Specialist Certificate in Research Practice for Scientists, which ensures you can gain credit for the work completed and maintain your enrolment.

 - Students who submit their thesis in a timely way (on or before the maximum course duration) may be eligible for a fee remission for the internship.

 - Completion of the internship provides a framework for further development of employability skills, and a greater understanding of career planning, professional development considerations and employer expectations.

 How to get started

 It is important to start researching and planning early.
 We recommended you start this process immediately after submitting your thesis.

 1. Register your interest